 Tax clearance acts as insurance against future costs.

-The problem in most cases is that you just don't know what the future holds.
+The problem in most cases is that you just do not know what the future holds.

-As noted earlier if you are selling a company that has undertaken the type of transaction that would involve a clearance, it is so much easier for the buyer's due diligence if you can produce a valid clearance from HMRC.
+As noted above, if you are selling a company that has undertaken the type of transaction that would involve a clearance, it is much easier for the buyer's due diligence if you can produce a valid clearance from HMRC.

 A change of plans may require further changes to your business.

-For example, you could find that you have completed one transaction for which you did not obtain tax clearance only to find that you then have to undertake some form of reorganisation.
-That then may require a look-back at the earlier transaction, if you have received clearance for that earlier transaction, all good, you do not have too much of a drama.
+For example, you could find that you have completed one transaction for which you did not obtain tax clearance only to find that you later have to undertake some form of reorganisation.
+That then may require you to look back at the earlier transaction, and if you did receive clearance for that earlier transaction, then there should not be any problems.
 If you did not have clearance and no one has retained the step plan followed (if there was one), that makes for an interesting time for tax advisers who may be forced to try and work backwards to double-check for no adverse consequences.

 This all comes at a cost.

-Of course if you have not obtained a tax clearance when it is on offer, there may be suspicions on HMRC's side.
-If a tax enquiry follows HMRC will ask why no clearance was requested and also the lack of clearance may provide HMRC with the fuel it needs to enquiry in quite invasive terms via the issue of an Information Notice, which could lead to the making of a Discovery Assessment.
+Of course if you have not obtained a tax clearance when it is on offer, there may be suspicions on HMRC's side as well as by any future potential buyer of the business.
+If you are then subject to a tax enquiry, HMRC will ask why no clearance was requested and the lack of clearance may provide HMRC with the grounds needed to enquire in quite invasive terms via the issue of an Information Notice, which could lead to the making of a Discovery Assessment

 Useful guides on this topic